Frequently Asked Questions

 Our cancellation fees are detailed within our Terms of Business, which you confirmed that you had ‘read, understood and accepted’ at the time you completed your insurance application process with us online.
 These terms have been opted into and as per your acceptance, you have confirmed that you understood that ‘Ignorance of these terms post payment will not be deemed a valid defence against being held accountable by them’.

-We typically aim to process a refund within 48 hours of receipt of your cancellation request.
+We typically aim to process a refund within 7 – 10 working days of receipt of your cancellation request.
 We cannot warrant for how long it may take your bank to deposit the funds into your account after it has been processed by us.
 We suggest that you liaise with your bank in order to gain greater clarity.

 No. If your policy is cancelled for what reason, your vehicle will be removed from the Motor Insurance Database and your vehicle be marked as Uninsured.
 The fine for being caught driving uninsured can be up to £5,000 and a potential driving ban.
 In addition, having a driving uninsured penalty on your drivers licence could result in your future premiums increasing by as much as £2,000 per annum, and in some instances result in you being deemed as uninsurable.
 We therefore suggest that you seek alternative insurance at the earliest opportunity in order to avoid being prosecuted.